reflex-frp/reflex-platform/reflex-frp.org/documentation.rst

   viewed as a step function over time, with the value changing at every occurrence.

-The type ``t`` is an abstract type with constraint ``Reflex t``, and this is passed to every FRP-enabled datatypes This helps identify the FRP subsystem being used.
-This ensures that wires don't get crossed if a single program uses Reflex in multiple different contexts.
+The ``t`` type parameter indicates which "timeline" is in use.
+Timelines are fully-independent FRP contexts, and the type of the timeline determines the FRP engine to be used.
+This is passed to every FRP-enabled datatypes and it ensures that wires don't get crossed if a single program uses Reflex in multiple different contexts.

 ..
 Push/Pull APIs?